 Please note: The parking lot closes at 2 p.m. and does not re-open until Monday morning.
 Please do not leave your car in the lot after the ceremony.

-If you live on campus, you’ll need to move out of your residence hall by noon on Sunday, May 13.
+Graduates will need to be moved out of their residence halls by noon on Sunday, May 12.